IMTEL/RAGdoll/docs/manuals/async_document_upload.md

 ## Overview

-The document upload system now processes files asynchronously in the background, keeping the server responsive even during large file uploads or processing of many documents.
+The document upload system processes files asynchronously in the background, keeping the server responsive even during large file uploads or processing of many documents.

 ## How It Works